firezone/firezone/docs/docs/user-guides/whitelist-vpn.md

 1. The security group of the Firezone EC2 instance allows outbound traffic to the IP of the protected resource.
 1. An Elastic IP is associated with the Firezone instance.
+This will be the source IP address of traffic routed through the Firezone instance to external destinations.
 In this case the IP is `52.202.88.54`.

 ![Allocate Elastic IP](https://user-images.githubusercontent.com/52545545/154821256-9335703b-a120-4a9d-b9f5-bbca673cef63.png){:width="600"}